PurityKomen/DjangoCRM/README.md

 ## Deliverables
 Your client application should have these sets of screens/pages

-1.A page to authenticate users (Login page):
+1. A page to authenticate users (Login page):
 2. A page to list records once authenticated
 3. On clicking an individual record id, it should redirect you to a page view the single record details
 4. The single record details should also have buttons to update the record,go back or even delete the record